 Among numerous foreign brands, the most influential brands are mainly the big brands from European and American area, like VW, NEOMAN, SCANIA and VOLVO.
 There are big differences among various Chinese bus brands, and we can not classify the buses only by its manufacturing country.

-As the No.1 bus brand in China, Yutong’s benchmark should be the major bus brands in Europe and we still need to face the price competition in some specific markets.
+As the bus brand in China, Yutong’s benchmark should be the major bus brands in Europe and we still need to face the price competition in some specific markets.
 But the price is only one of the important means of competition, the key factor is still the competition of comprehensive strength.

 ☺Many well-known multinational companies are trying to carry out the “global operations, local management” mode.
 How do you think of this trend?
 Could you please introduce the development situation of Yutong’s sales network in Latin America and the localization status?